kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

     - **`name`** - the name of the URL query parameter that will be used to obtain the hash key.
 If the parameter is not present, no hash will be produced.
 Query parameter names are case-sensitive.
   - **`filterState`**:
-    - **`key`** – the name of the Object in the per-request filterState, which is an Envoy::Hashable object.
-If there is no data associated with the key, or the stored object is not Envoy::Hashable, no hash will be produced.
+    - **`key`** – the name of the Object in the per-request filterState, which is an `Envoy::Hashable` object.
+If there is no data associated with the key, or the stored object is not `Envoy::Hashable`, no hash will be produced.

 #### Random